A reader inquires:

 Liberals often say that support for fetal rights is 'inconsistent' with support for the death penalty.
 But surely the following propositions are not logically inconsistent:

 P1.
-Unborn human fetuses have a right to life which cannot be overridden except in rare cases (e.g. threat to the life of the mother).
+Human fetuses have a right to life which cannot be overridden except in rare cases (e.g. threat to the life of the mother).

 P2.
 Capital punishment for certain offences is morally justified.

 Where is the inconsistency?
-Surely no contradiction can be derived from the conjunction of P1 and P2 alone.
-The two propositions are plainly logically consistent: they can both be true, there is no logical bar to their being jointly true.
+I see none.
+Indeed, they are plainly logically consistent.
 Suppose that the right to life is grounded in the potentiality to develop into something to which one accords person-status.
 This is a possible view, and indeed one actually held by many.
 Any Aristotelian worth his salt will be able to spell it out coherently and perhaps even persuasively.
 Suppose also that a similarly coherent case is made for P2.
 One will then have made a case for the possibility of each.
 Joint possibility does not straightaway follow from the possibility of each, but if there is no reason to think of them as jointly impossible, then we should consider them jointly possible.
 On the face of it, P1 and P2 are logically consistent.
-If you think they are inconsistent, then show me the contradiction to which their joint acceptance leads.
+They can both be true.

 2. Pragmatic Consistency.
 By this I mean consistency in the application of a principle.
-Consistency in this sense is not a relation between or among propositions, but involves a relation between a principle and cases that it may or may not subsume.
+Consistency in this sense is not a relation between or among propositions, but involves a relation among a person, a principle, and cases to which the person applies the principle.

 3. Diachronic or 'Emersonian' Consistency.
 Here is a famous passage from Ralph Waldo Emerson's "Self-Reliance" rarely quoted in full: